-The strobe control is entrusted to a pair of powerful CPU that manage, one the digital communication between the camera and the strobe, i-TTL protocol by Nikon and E-TTL protocol by Canon, and the other the power circuits in order to optimize the performances of the unit in every situation, in addition to operational safety and battery life.
+The strobe control is entrusted to a pair of powerful CPU that manage, one the digital communication between the camera and the strobe, i-TTL protocol by Nikon, E-TTL protocol by Canon, digital TTL protocol by Sony (dgt-TTL), and the other the power circuits in order to optimize the performances of the unit in every situation, in addition to operational safety and battery life.

-High-speed sync (HSS) mode is available in both auto flash exposure i-E-TTL and manual flash exposure modes.
+High-speed sync (HSS) mode is available in both auto flash exposure digital TTL and manual flash exposure modes.

-The possibility of firmware upgrade allows us to guarantee, within hardware limits, the future compatibility with the new digital cameras.
+The possibility of firmware upgrade directly by the user via Bluethooth allows us to correct, improve or add new functionality and to guarantee, within hardware limits, the future compatibility with the new digital cameras.